tanjamie/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/markdown_notes/2_Intro_to_terra_concepts_n_GCP_prereq.md

     - variable & locals in variables.tf
         - runtime arguments and constants
 4. Execution Steps
+    - `cd` into the terraform directory, then execute `terraform init`, `terraform plan` then `terraform apply`
+    - You will be prompted to enter a value, enter your project ID.
+Recall in ariable.tf, variable project doesn't havea default value, so we need to enter a value here
+    - After successfully executing, you should see a new bucket at BigQuery and Cloud Storage
+    - All important terraform commands:
         - `terraform init`: Initializes & configures the backend, installs plugins/providers, & checks out an existing configuration from a version control
+            - Expect new files to be created e.g. `.terraform/` which acts like a package manager which stores package in a more compressed form in the terraform directory so it knows how to deploy
         - `terraform plan`: Matches/previews local changes against a remote state, and proposes an Execution Plan.
         - `terraform apply`: Asks for approval to the proposed plan, and applies changes to cloud
         - `terraform destroy`: Removes your stack from the Cloud
             - Destroying is essential to not burn credit.
 The next time, `terraform apply` can be used to resume

-## Workshop: Setup GCP for Project
+fin